venus714/task-manager-frontend/README.md

 ## Usage
 To start the app, run npm start.
 The app will start

+You can also navigate to this link to use the app https://master--dreamy-sopapillas-99d25d.netlify.app/

 ## Backend API
 The app uses a backend API to store and retrieve tasks.
 The API endpoints used are: